andrewfecenko/Inversion/doc/phase1/Collaboration.md

 * Yueti (Elsie) Yang <br/>

 I took CSC324 last term and is familiar with Racket.
-Also, I had experience in other programming languages such as Java, C, Python and Node.js.
+Also, I have experience with other programming languages such as Java, C, Python and Node.js.
 I am available mostly on every Wednesday, Thursday and Friday.
 But we can also meet anytime when I am not in class.

 ![](https://github.com/csc301-winter-2016/project-team12/blob/master/doc/phase1/images/elsie_schedule.png)